Tightwad, Missouri: Tightwad Bank

 The first Tightwad Bank opened in 1984 as a branch of the Citizens Bank of Windsor (Windsor, Missouri) at first housed in a portable trailer then eventually a one-story brick building still in use today.(Now currently out of business) Publicity over the unusual name eventually led to deposits totalling over $2 million.
 However an expected business boom from nearby Truman Reservoir never materialized and the bank fell victim to armed robbery twice in the 1990s.
-Thus in November 2006, UMB, the bank's owner at the time, announced that the Tightwad branch bank would close and accounts would be shuffled to UMB locations in Warsaw and Clinton, Missouri.
+Thus in November 2006, UMB, the bank's owner at the time, announced that the Tightwad branch bank would close, and accounts would be shuffled to UMB locations in Warsaw and Clinton, Missouri.

-In May 2008, Tightwad Bank was reopened, under new ownership, as an FDIC insured institution.
-The bank is a full-service branch of the former Reading State Bank, Reading, Kansas.
-To capitalize on the notoriety of the unusual name, the Reading locations' name was changed to Tightwad Bank as well.
+In May 2008, Tightwad Bank was reopened under new ownership, as an FDIC insured institution.
+The bank was a full-service branch of the former Reading State Bank, Reading, Kansas.
+To capitalize on the notoriety of the unusual name, the Reading location's name was changed to Tightwad Bank as well.
 "We're seeking the customers with a sense of humor", admitted bank co-owner Donald Higdon in a 2008 interview with The Washington Post.
 In 2010 the two locations of Tightwad Bank reported combined deposits of over $20 million (US).
 As of July 2018 Tightwad Bank in Tightwad Missouri is closed.
-New owners indicated it would be reopening as an antique store.
-However in the time being, the new owner is using the bank as a storage building for personal belongings.